aharshyna/aharshyna/README.md

 # Hey there 👋
-I'm Anna Harshyna, a front-end developer based in Kyiv, Ukraine.
+I'm Anna, a front-end developer based in Kyiv, Ukraine.

 - I love creating beautiful and practical UIs 💖